joshgerdes/jekyll-uno/_posts/2021-04-18-azure-devops-and-creating-your-cloud-adoption-framework.md

 The Azure DevOps Board’s come with your MSDN license or free under the Basic plan for the first 5 users.

-The Azure DevOps Demo Generator can create projects in your Azure DevOps organization, already prepopulated with the Epics, Features and Tasks that can help you on your cloud journey!
+The Azure DevOps Demo Generator can create projects in your Azure DevOps organization, already prepopulated with relevant Epics, Features and Tasks that can help you on your cloud journey!

 ![Azure DevOps Demo Generator](/uploads/AzureDevOpsGeneratorPage.png "Azure DevOps Demo Generator")